We believe entrepreneurs can solve the world’s most pressing problems. Starting with the ones right outside our doors.

 While our clients are all doing amazing things on their own, our real power lies in what we can do together.
 Since our origins in Cambridge’s Kendall Square, CIC has engaged pro-actively with local communities to fund minority startups, build innovation hubs, develop mentorship programs, and promote equitable economic growth.

-Our partnership with University City Science Center (UCSC) launches in October, 2018, bringing lab and office space to 3675 Market Street, and a vibrant, impactful community of innovators to the neighborhood.
+Our partnership with University City Science Center (UCSC) launched in October 2018, bringing lab and office space to 3675 Market Street, and a vibrant, impactful community of innovators to the neighborhood.

 The Science Center is a mission-driven nonprofit organization that helps innovators and entrepreneurs bring world-changing technologies to market.
 They provide innovators, entrepreneurs and companies at any stage of the business lifecycle with support and access to resources, programming, capital, and space – helping move innovation from idea to IPO, and beyond.